Tornadoes of 2018: October 11 (Australia)

+October 12 (India)

+A Multi-Vortex tornado hit Kharagpur, West Bengal and snapped power lines, downed trees, and caused significant damage to homes.
+There was a lot of footage of the tornado destroying trees and houses, most of it was posted on Facebook.
+The tornado was caused by Cyclone Titli.

 October 13 (Hurricane Sergio)

 Twelve tornadoes occurred in Texas and Arizona as a result of the increased moisture from Hurricane Sergio.
 An EF2 tornado near Christoval extensively damaged a metal building and either uprooted or snapped many trees, causing US$200,000 in damage.
 In Brady, an EF0 tornado uprooted one tree, which caused another to fall on a home, which triggered roof damage, resulting in US$150,000 in damage.
 Approximately US$25,000 in damage occurred near Sardis when an EF0 tornado damaged a corner of a gymnasium, broke out windows on cars, bent down light-poles and handicap signs in a parking lot, and threw a trailer into a nearby field.
 Two tornadoes occurred near Chat.
 The first was an EF0 tornado that damaged a few trees as well as shingles and fences at multiple homes, generating US$15,000 in damage.
 The second was an EF1 tornado that substantially damaged one home, damaged the roof and deck of another, destroyed a shed, and tossed a boat and RV trailer, resulting in about US$50,000 in damage.
 An EF0 tornado near Brandon caused about US$5,000 in tree damage.
 At least four more EF0 tornadoes occurred: two in Navarro County, one in Freestone County, and one in Panola County.
-Two Ef0 tornadoes were confirmed in rural parts of Arizona, neither of which caused any damage.
+Two EF0 tornadoes were confirmed in rural parts of Arizona, neither of which caused any damage.